The House Jack Built quilt block is a sweet little design that looks like it could be a bit tricky.

 The House Jack Built is finished and ready for your quilt.

-There are several blocks that share a similar, on-point type of design.
+There are several blocks that share this similar, on-point type of design.
 A few are: